 Winston Churchill Memorial Trust (Lifelong Fellow)

 Alison is a member of the Board of Governors for Stanwell School in Penarth, bringing her expertise in wellbeing and mental health to the governing body.

 Alison provides supervision, training and consultancy services to Re-Live, working with arts practitioners, board members and training delegates.

-Alison is currently studying for a Masters in Consultative Supervision, researching the impact of reflective supervision on frontline Arts and Health practitioners’ emotional wellbeing and practice.
+Alison is currently studying for a Masters in Consultative Supervision, conducting a piece of qualitative research on the impact of reflective supervision on frontline Arts and Health practitioners’ emotional wellbeing and practice.